 The deposition of persons most knowledgeable for the defendants and other related parties was taken on May 19, 2014.
 The current status of the case is that defendants have answered our amended complaint and we have answered their counterclaims, and the parties have begun the discovery process.
 The case has a final Status Conference Hearing scheduled for May 8, 2015 with a trial date set for October 13, 2015.
 While the parties have made significant progress in settling the case, our counsel is unable to provide a meaningful evaluation of the likelihood of a favorable outcome or an estimate of the realistic range of damages should we prevail.
 If the parties are unable to settle the matter, we intend to take the case to trial and seek damages and injunctive relief.

 While incapable of estimation, in the opinion of management, the individual regulatory and legal matters in which it might involve in the future are not expected to have a material adverse effect on the Companys financial position, results of operations, or cash flows.

 The Company leased various facilities under a non-cancelable operating lease which expired on September 30, 2013.
 That lease required minimum monthly rental payments of $4,750 plus various expenses incidental to use of the property.
 The Company had an option to extend the lease for one twelve month period.

-In 2014, WET leased office, approximately 9,500 square feet, and manufacturing space, approximately 50,000 square feet, in India in connection with expanding its operations.
-The office space lease is a month to month lease with annual rent of approximately $24,000 and was occupied in December 2014.
+In 2014, the Companys India subsidiary leased office, approximately 9,500 square feet and manufacturing space, approximately 50,000 square feet, in India in connection with expanding its operations.
+The office space lease is a month to month lease with annual rent of approximately $24,000.
 The manufacturing facility lease is a six year lease with annual rent of approximately $120,000.
-The manufacturing space lease commenced on April 1, 2015 when WET occupied the space.
+The lease commenced on April 1, 2015 when the Companys subsidiary occupied the space.

 Sales and Distribution Agreements